lexnederbragt/lexnederbragt.com/README.md

 # rroxford.github.io

-Reproducible Oxford is a project to make Oxford University a recognised Software & Data Carpentry partner
+Reproducible Research Oxford is a project based at the University of Oxford.
+We are working to foster a culture of research reproducibility at Oxford.